na-na-hi/renget/archive/kingbri-chara-guide.md

 The main goal for Ali:Chat is to have examples that reinforce the tagged traits in PLists.
 Not all traits need to be reinforced, just ones that you think are important to highlight in a character.

+These examples will be the only thing located in your character description.
+Therefore, tokens matter here!

 !!! info
     It's great to use Ali:Chat to expand on any complicated traits.
 Sometimes reinforcement really helps iron out the specifics.

-These examples will be the only thing located in your character description.
-Therefore, tokens matter here!
+!!! note Got lore?
+	Lore is great for a character!
+In fact, it is essential if you want to have a complicated character.
+However, extensive lore does not belong inside of the character description.
+You may want to put that in world info (which is now renamed to world info/lorebooks in ST dev)!

 ### Formatting guidelines